About Crops of the Future

 The Crops of the Future Collaborative will generate knowledge that will bolster the breeding toolbox for multiple crops, strengthening essential scientific efforts in areas such as:

 1) Understanding the biochemical, physiological, and molecular mechanisms and pathways that influence traits for complex characteristics in multiple environments

 2) Prediction models for ideotype development and

 3) Adapting or generating tools that apply across all crops within the consortium

 FFAR is committed to providing a forum where the food and agriculture community can work together and pool resources to accelerate outcomes.
 Ultimately, the knowledge generated by the collaborative will be publically available through scientific publications and informational platforms, benefiting groups outside the consortium, in addition to private and public breeding efforts.

 The Crops of the Future Collaborative is a deliverables-driven consortium aiming to generate knowledge that can accelerate breeding efforts.
-Each crop will target a specified number of traits per year and focus on identifying a specified number of the genes and pathways that give rise to them.
+Each crop will target a specified number of traits per year and focus on identifying the molecular, biochemical, and physiological mechanisms and pathways that give rise to them.